-Your Reimbursement Accounts Keys
+Your Flexible Spending Accounts

-You have two reimbursement accounts that allow you to pay for many common expenses using untaxed money deducted from your paycheck: the health care reimbursement account and the day care reimbursement account.
+You have two flexible spending accounts that allow you to pay for many common expenses using untaxed money deducted from your paycheck: the health care flexible spending account (HCFSA) and the dependent care flexible spending account (DCFSA).
 Enrollment in these accounts is voluntary-you may decide to use one, both or neither.
 They are separate accounts, although they have many similar features.
 The IRS requires that you spend this money by the end of the year or lose it.
 With a little planning, you can save an amount equal to your tax bracket for many eligible expenses.